motopress/mp-timetable/readme.txt

 * Unique IDs for multiple timetables on a single page
 * Color settings for background, background hover, text, and text hover
 * Export/import of your data

+Proud developers of Timetable plugin and the biggest set of blocks for Gutenberg - [Getwid WordPress Blocks](https://wordpress.org/plugins/getwid/).

 == Installation ==